voder-ai/create-fastify-ts/README.md

 - `GET /health` → `{ "status": "ok" }`

 These routes live in the generated project's `src/index.ts`.
 The root route provides a simple starting point for your API, and the `/health` route is a lightweight health check that is safe to call from your deployment environment or uptime monitors.

-Inside this template repository there is also a small internal Fastify **stub server** (`src/server.ts`) used only for wiring and security tests.
-That stub server exposes a single `GET /health` endpoint and is not copied into generated projects.

 ## Releases and Versioning